20IanHarris24/React-todo-list/README.md

 - As a user I want a timestamp to be added to my new todos in order better se how old all the todos are.

-- As a user I want to be able to put my name _(author of a todo)_ on a todo, so everyone in my family can add their own todos to the todo list.

 ### Step 2 - Add router